Contents

 - Point-of-Sale (POS) Systems: Integrated hardware and software solutions for in-store and out-of-store transactions, including card readers, virtual terminals, and mobile apps.

 - Payment Gateways: Secure online platforms that facilitate seamless and secure transactions between financial institutions and card brand databases.
+Some providers, like IntelliPay, own their own payment gateway.

 - Online Technology Solutions: A suite of tools that streamline online sales, including terminals, portals, and checkout solutions.

-- ACH/EFT Payments – Quick electronic payments between two parties.
+- ACH/EFT Payments: Quick electronic payments between two parties.

 The Merchant Account: The Foundation of Payment Processing